IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 ## 2) Model training - NN regression model
 ### Customizing model parameters
 The `train_iucnn` function contains various options to customize the neural network, including among other the fraction of validation and test data, the maximum number of epochs, the number of layers and nodes, the activation function , dropout and randomization of the input data.
 See `?train_iucnn` for a comprehensive list of options and their description.
 By default, `train_iucnn` trains a neural network with 3 hidden layers with 60, 60 and 20 nodes and a sigmoid as activation function.
 Depending on your dataset different networks may improve performance.
-For instance, you can set up a different model with 1 hidden layer of 60 nodes, a sigmoidal activation function and without using a bias node in the first hidden layer.
+For instance, you can set up a different model with 1 hidden layer of 60 nodes, a sigmoid activation function and without using a bias node in the first hidden layer.

 ```{r}
 res_2 <- train_iucnn(x = features_train,